 Another option is to take the government passenger ferry that departs twice a week from Granada to Ometepe.
 Departures are only Mondays and Thursdays at 2:00 P.M. arriving at the Port of Altagracia at around 6:00 P.M.
 This same ferry continues to El Morrito, San Miguelito and San Carlos, all in the Rio San Juan department, so on the return trip it is possible to board the Ferry in San Carlos on Tuesdays and Fridays at 2:00 p.m. towards Ometepe.
 Arrival at Altagracia is a bit before midnight, and the return from Altagracia towards Granada leaves at midnight.

 This is a long trip, and although the top deck is exclusively for tourists, it can be a grueling trip from San Carlos.
 If you decide on this option, make sure you buy a hammock and some ropes; you will be a lot more comfortable if you can relax in your hammock during the passage.
 Last, but not least, there is a 1500 meter runway under construction going on between Moyogalpa and Puerto San Jose.
-This new airport is expected to be in operation before the end of 2012, so it will soon be possible to fly to Ometepe.
+This new airport is is in operation and it is possible to fly to Ometepe.
 At the time of printing there are no scheduled itineraries, but I imagine that there will be service from Managua and possibly Costa Rica.

 During pre-Columbian times, Ometepe was home several cultures, who considered the island sacred, and there are many remains in the form of petroglyphs and large stone sculptures to prove this.
 Today, the main economic activity in the island is agriculture and cattle.
 It is interesting to point out that Ometepe produces 40% of the total banana output in Nicaragua!
 There are many mango and papaya plantations as well as corn, yuca and beans.